About me

 The short version

 I live in the French countryside with my wife and our dog.
-We're expecting our first kid in 2026.
+Dad of two, with a baby boy arriving in June 2026.

 Why agents